Finite element discretizations for variable-order fractional diffusion problems: Numerical illustrations

+In \Cref{f:comparsion-negative}, we test the same problem using the same parameters except that the coefficient bump function is negative, namely $\eta=-0.2$.
+As shown in the left panel, we again obtain first-order convergence in $L^2(\Oi)$ when comparing against the solution obtained from the finite difference method.
+In the right panel, we instead observe a less diffusive behavior of the solution in the bump region.
+Figure~\ref{fig:condition} displays the estimated condition number of the system (computed from the CG iterates) against the number of degrees of freedom.
+We observe that the condition number is nearly $O(h^{-2s^*})$, where $s^*$ denotes the background order.

 The first-order convergence rate $O(h)$ observed in the examples above is primarily due to the lack of regularity of the solution itself and is essentially the best that can be obtained for these solutions because of the singular derivatives at the boundary.
 One may wonder whether the proposed linear finite element discretization can produce second-order convergence when the solution has sufficient regularity.

 To verify higher-order convergence, and since we cannot readily manufacture a solution analytically for variable order problems, we consider the following numerical alternative.
 We start from a given smooth solution and apply the forward operator discretized by a finite difference scheme to obtain a right-hand side.
 We then use this right-hand side in the finite element solver to recover the given solution.

 Specifically, we seek the solution $u$ with right-hand side data $F_j = I_j A_{\text{FD},j}u$, where $A_{\text{FD},j}u$ is the discrete right hand side data produced by the finite difference method \cite{alzahrani2022space} using the cartesian grid $\widetilde{\mathcal T}_j$ and $I_j$ is the Lagrange nodal interplant on $\mathbb V(\mathcal T_j)$.
 We fix $u$ to be the smooth function $u(x,y) = (1-x^2)^{15}(1-y^2)^{15}$ and set the same variable order function $s(x)$ in the previous variable order test. \Cref{f:comparsion-rhs} shows the results of this test.
 The right panel of \Cref{f:comparsion-rhs} shows the convergence of the right hand side data as the mesh is refined.
-While in general a first order only rate of convergence for $r_j:=F_{j+1}-F_j$ in $L^2(\Oi)$-norm is expected due to the singularity at the boundary, we obtain here second-order convergence since the solution is sufficiently smooth.
+While in general only a first-order rate of convergence for $r_j:=F_{j+1}-F_j$ in $L^2(\Oi)$-norm is expected due to the singularity at the boundary, we obtain here second-order convergence since the solution is sufficiently smooth.
 The left plot of Figure~\ref{f:comparsion-rhs} shows that the proposed finite element approximation can indeed obtain second-order convergence when solution regularity allows it.